 For some small businesses, TVA is helping make an investment in a brighter future.
 Such was the case with Powers Hill Design, a local civil engineering firm hired to create a traffic control plan for the construction phase of the Allen Combined Cycle Plant near Memphis.

-Powers Hill Design employs eight people, and has been in business 11 years—and is still very much in the growth phase, says owner and president Nisha Powers (pictured at top).
+Powers Hill Design employs eight people and has been in business for 11 years—and is still very much in the growth phase, says owner and president Nisha Powers (pictured at top).
 For such a small company, a TVA contract was a big break.
 “The age-old challenge is that you can never get federal work if you haven’t already done federal work, and that’s a big stumbling block,” she says.
-“But TVA is a nice bridge between the local market and the federal market, and hopefully will provide a transition for us.”
+“But TVA is a nice bridge between the local and federal markets, and hopefully will provide a transition for us.”

 Powers’ work with TVA is complete, having wrapped up earlier in 2016.
 “It was very successful, and we got a lot of good feedback from TVA,” she says.
 “It’s up to us now to leverage that experience into more work with TVA and with other federal agencies.

-When she does—as she is likely to do—it will mean more good jobs for Memphis, and a big boost for a woman-owned company.
+When she does—as she is likely to—it will mean more good jobs for Memphis and a big boost for a woman-owned company.